 Ghost 2.0 was released in September 2018 and the second major upgrade since the platform launched.
 This update includes a new editor, a flexible configuration layer called dynamic routing, and lots of exciting new features.

 There are minimal breaking changes for the Ghost 2.0 upgrade, which runs smoothly using

 This guide is useful for all self-hosted Ghost users.
-If you are using Ghost(Pro) then you are automatically upgraded to the latest version of Ghost.
+If you are using Ghost(Pro) then you are automatically upgraded to the latest version.

 Why upgrade to 2.0?

-Using the latest version of Ghost is recommended to ensure that your site is secure and so that you have access to all of the latest features inside Ghost.
+Using the latest version of Ghost is recommended to ensure that your site is secure and so that you have access to all of the latest features.

-It is only possible to upgrade to Ghost 2.0 from versions 1.0 or higher and the latest Ghost CLI version is required to complete the upgrade.
-Here's a breakdown of the migration steps:
+It is only possible to upgrade to Ghost 2.0 from versions 1.0 or higher, using the latest Ghost CLI version.
+Here's a breakdown of the required steps:

 - Prepare your theme